lchski/lucascherkewski.com/_posts/2016-09-09-manifesto.md

 This site is where I attempt to enter other minds, and, in doing so, permit you to enter mine.
 Welcome.

 [^cherkewski-view]:
-	A few years ago, my friend Isaac suggested that I one day publish a book titled *The Cherkewski View*.
+	A few years ago, my friend Teagan suggested that I one day publish a book titled *The Cherkewski View*.
 I don’t foresee any books in my immediate future, but the title’s stuck with me—it may be slightly pretentious, but it’s also honest enough to suit what I’m trying to accomplish here.
-Thanks for the name, Isaac—you may have meant it as a joke, but it’s one I took seriously!
+Thanks for the name, Teagan—you may have meant it as a joke, but it’s one I took seriously!